wp-plugins/koha-search-widget/readme.txt

 = Are there any restrictions on the URL to my Koha Catalog? =

-Only that there are no trailing slashes, and you must have http:// or https:// at the beginning.
+Only that there are no trailing slashes, and you must have http:// at the beginning.

 == Screenshots ++